jonah-ramponi/ml-notes/content/posts/sparse_attention.md

 tags: [attention, inference]
 ---

-\textit{Sparse Attention} \cite{sparseatt} introduces sparse factorizations on the attention matrix.
-To implement this we introduce a \textit{connectivity pattern} $S = \{S_1,\dots,S_n\}$.
+[*Sparse Attention*](https://arxiv.org/pdf/1904.10509v1.pdf) introduces sparse factorizations on the attention matrix.
+To implement this we introduce a *connectivity pattern* $S = \{S_1,\dots,S_n\}$.
 Here, $S_i$ denotes the set of indices of the input vectors to which the $i$th output vector attends.
 For instance, in regular $n^2$ attention every input vector attends to every output vector before it in the sequence.
 Remember that $d_k$ is the inner dimension of our queries and keys.
 Sparse Attention is given as follows

 \begin{align}
     \text{attention}(Q,K,V, S_i) &= \text{softmax}\Big( \frac{(Q_{S_i}) K^T_{S_i}}{\sqrt{d_k}} \Big) V_{S_i}.